zextras/tech-doc/source/_includes/_adminpanel/domains.rst

 CERTIFICATE`.
 In the dialog, you can choose to use:

-* A Let's Encrypt *longChain* Certificate, i.e., including an intermediate certificate: click the :bdg-primary:`GENERATE CERTIFICATE` button and wait for the certificate to become available
+* A Let's Encrypt *longChain* Certificate, i.e., including an intermediate certificate.
+Make sure to :ref:`satisfy the requirements <le-procedure>` before clicking the :bdg-primary:`GENERATE CERTIFICATE` button.
+Complete the procedure according to the directions :ref:`below <le-procedure>`.

 * A Let's Encrypt *shortChain* Certificate, without intermediate
-  certificate: like the previous case, click the :bdg-primary:`GENERATE CERTIFICATE` button and wait for the certificate to become available
+  certificate: like the previous case, make sure to :ref:`satisfy the requirements <le-procedure>` before clicking the :bdg-primary:`GENERATE CERTIFICATE` button.
+Complete the procedure according to the directions :ref:`below <le-procedure>`.

   .. card:: Let's Encrypt's Short and Long Chain certificates.